isomerpages/csc-knowledge/_digital-issue-10/Book Review: The Bias That Divides Us: The Science and Politics of Myside Thinking.md

 <div class="author">
 <h6>ABOUT THE AUTHOR</h6>
-by <b>Vernie Oliveiro</b> is Principal Researcher at the Institute of Governance and Policy, Civil Service College.
+<b>Vernie Oliveiro</b> is Principal Researcher at the Institute of Governance and Policy, Civil Service College.
 Her research interests include the centre of government and digital governance.

 </div>

 <div class="notes">
 <h6>NOTES</h6>
 <ol>
 <li id="num1">A.H.
-Hastorf, A. H., and H. Cantril, “They Saw a Game: A Case Study”,&nbsp;_he Journal of Abnormal and Social Psychology_&nbsp;49, no. 1 (1954): 129–134.</li>
+Hastorf, A. H., and H. Cantril, “They Saw a Game: A Case Study”, <em>the Journal of Abnormal and Social Psychology</em>, no. 1 (1954): 129–134.</li>